 Funded by the generosity of private donors, Ben interviewed Palestinians and Israelis face-to-face, hearing about their life, past, present and future.
 The result was a powerful narrative that was seen by Ben and Salaam Shalom as the first step towards a ‘verbatim’ theatre production, played in community settings as well as formal theatre spaces.

-In 2018, with support from Arts Council England and additional private donor funds, “Semites” is set to premier in London and Bristol.
+In 2018, with support from Arts Council England and additional private donor funds, “Semites” premiered in London and Bristol.
+Now, workshops are being developed and delivered based on the original performances.

 The hope is that, in hearing the powerful words of the interviewees, audiences will gain a greater understanding of a situation in the Middle East which is rarely out of the news, but with the focus of dialogue and listening to the feelings behind the words.